AlexMelenchon/Hierarchial-Pathfinding-Research/docs/index.md

 <img src="https://raw.githubusercontent.com/AlexMelenchon/Hierarchial-Pathfinding-Research/master/docs/images/Map.png"  width="60%" height="60%">
 </p>

-   > Being the white tiles walkable & the black ones non-alkable.
+   > Being the white tiles walkable & the black ones non-walkable.

 - Alright, let's now have a look at the Cluster Build Code & see how it affects our map: